Project and Title

 Genres:

+City Club of Portland is a nonprofit, nonpartisan education and research based civic organization dedicated to community service, public affairs and leadership development.
+Through weekly Friday Forums, community-based research and advocacy, and after-hours civic programs, City Club examines issues of importance to the Portland metropolitan region, the state and society as a whole.
 In Portland, two-thirds of Black students are failing according to state testing standards.
 A report by EcoNorthwest and commissioned by KairosPDX and Chalkboard Project shows that this gap has been persistent over the last decade.
 In a city that is becoming increasingly diverse and prides itself on equity and sustainability, these trends are troubling.
 The good news is innovation and community-based solutions promise new opportunities for Black children.
 If these strategies are effective, they can be used across Oregon to support the success of all children.

 Cablecast Show ID: